NextronSystems/asgard-manual/usage/administration.rst

 Syslog Forwarding
 ^^^^^^^^^^^^^^^^^

 To configure syslog forwarding of logs, you can set the ``--syslog`` flag during scans.
 You have multiple options as to where you can send the logs.
-Please see :ref:`usage/administration:Rsyslog Forwarding`.

 .. figure:: ../images/set-syslog-flag.png
    :target: ../_images/set-syslog-flag.png